daithiw44/ayetunes-carousel/README.md

 AyeTunes-Carousel.

-Library free javascript module for creating a scrolling image column with an easeout/easein large image alng the lines iTunes.
+Library free javascript module for creating a scrolling image column with an easeout/easein large image along the lines iTunes.

 See ayetunes-example for a quick example of how to create a new ayetunes class